 Manila Cruise Port Guide

-Where Colonial History Meets the Vibrant Heart of Asia
+Where Colonial Grandeur Meets the Vibrant Heart of Asia

-Quick Answer: Manila's heart is Intramuros, the 16th-century walled city with Fort Santiago, San Agustin Church (UNESCO), and cobblestone streets steeped in history.
+Quick Answer: Manila's heart is Intramuros, the 16th-century walled city with Fort Santiago, San Agustin Church (UNESCO), and cobblestone streets steeped in centuries of faith.
 Walk the walls, ride a colorful jeepney, explore the National Museum (free!), and taste the warmth of Filipino hospitality.
 Ships dock at Manila South Harbor or Eva Macapagal Terminal, both a short taxi ride from the historic center.
+The port area is wheelchair accessible and mobility-friendly along major routes.

 My Manila Day – A First-Person Account